 2. This is my Home, This is my School.
 This book is the PERFECT book for elementary-aged homeschooled kids.
 It’s a full picture story written from the point of view of a boy who is homeschooled.
 Read our review.

 3. Raincoast Books: This Canadian distributor helps bring books from around the world to Canada.
-Some of the favourites from them that we love are:
+Some of our favourites include:

 - Here Comes Destructosaurus